Someon332/plasticbread/journal.md

 8/11 and 8/12/25

 Printing out parts.
 The tolerance on the edge nubs of the base plates (unsure if that's the right word but you get what I mean) could be a little smaller but not enough to ruin the usefulness.
 The tolerance on the mounting poles is too large though, so I updated the models.
 Went through this multiple times, including on the next day...
+They were first 10mm in diameter but that just couldn't fit into the screws on the build plates so then I tried 8mm which was too small and just slipped.
+9mm worked the best and would screw in about half the distance and then get stuck/secure, probably due to 3D printed screws being weird.

 <img width="718" height="962" alt="image" src="https://github.com/user-attachments/assets/a265b56c-f8b6-44b1-a4dc-0ad762ee2fa5" />